Population modelling, systems of differential equations, non-linear analysis

 - Penrose L.S.
 (1952).
 On The Objective Study of Crowd Behaviour.

-This is the first reference found by this project that refers to the use of epistemology to explain the spread of religious behaviour.
+This is the first reference I found that refers to the use of epidemiology to explain the spread of religious behaviour.
 In addition, there are applications to politics, fashion and panic reactions.
 More descriptive than mathematical however these are the demonstration of the famous Penrose Theorem that is the basis of the square root voting rule of organisations such as the UN.
 Lionel Penrose was the father of the famous relativist Roger Penrose.

 - Levy G. & Razin R. (2010).
 Religious Organizations, Fondazione Eni Enrico Mattei Working Papers.